 Ġonna Dinja Waħda

 Spending time in natural environment has been consistently proven to enhance various aspects of children’s development.
 Green space in school grounds is very important, as for some children this may be the only natural environment they have access to on a daily basis.

 Unfortunately many schools in Malta do not have green space, or if they do it’s very limited and not used, particularly in more recently built schools.

-Our education team are working with schools that do have green space to make them better for wildlife and, where possible, training teachers to use this space as an outdoor classroom – the learning opportunities are limitless!
+Under the Ġonna Dinja Waħda initiative our education team are working with schools that do not have green space to make them better for wildlife and where possible, training teachers to use this space as an outdoor classroom – the learning opportunities are limitless!